Traditional Arts Apprenticeships

 What is an apprenticeship in traditional arts?

-The Traditional Arts Apprenticeship Program provides funding for master artists to mentor apprentices in one-on-one learning experiences of traditional music, craft, or dance.
+The Traditional Arts Apprenticeship Program provides funding for mentor artists to mentor apprentices in one-on-one learning experiences of traditional music, craft, or dance.

 What kind of art forms does this program support?